Samyak2/website/content/post/08_variance.md

     - If a `Something[A]` is required, there is no replacement for it.
 No `Something[B]` can be provided in place of a `Something[A]`.

-# An example
+# Examples

-Let's understand this with an example in Python.
-Consider this function:
+Let's understand this concept with examples in a few different languages - [Python](#python), [TypeScript](#typescript) and [Rust](#rust).

+## Python

+If you write Python and have not yet used type annotations, you should!
+You may find Python much more enjoyable while also being more confident in your own code.
+Check out this [comprehensive guide on Python type annotations](https://realpython.com/python-type-checking/).

+Let's consider this function:

 ```python
 def some_func(input: list[int | str]):